Princess Charlotte steals spotlight in Germany

 This week's tour to Poland and Germany came at the request of the Foreign and Commonwealth Office and is being viewed by many as a soft power approach to diplomacy as Brexit negotiations get underway.

-Germany has rolled out the red carpet for this leg of their trip, which marks the first joint visit for William, the Duke of Cambridge, and his wife, Catherine.
+Germany rolled out the red carpet for this leg of their trip, which marks the first joint visit for William, the Duke of Cambridge, and his wife, Catherine.

 The Cambridges joined German Chancellor Angela Merkel at lunchtime before making their way to the Brandenburg Gate, one of the most famous landmarks in the German capital and a symbol of the country's unification.